The

 children: three boys (George, John Adam, and Joseph Frank) and

-six girls (Annie, Marianna, Maggie, Katie, Clara, and Louise).
+six girls (Annie, Marianna, Maggie, Katie, Clara, and Louise)

 Nicholas